 The sauce while it is cooking will still look a little thin.
 It will thicken up as it cools so don't worry.

-What to add this sauce to?
+How to use this sauce

 There are so many ways to use this delicious homemade blueberry sauce.
 Here are some of my favorites below.